-At the Cerro Prieto Project gold mine, the Company produced 8,946 ounces of gold during the year ended December 31, 2019 (2018 - 5,039 and 2017 - 14,740 ounces).
-The decrease is the result of the Company producing from the Batamote project in 2019.
+At the Cerro Prieto Project gold mine, the Company produced 11,441 ounces of gold during the year ended December 31, 2019 (2019 - 8,946 and 2018 - 5,039 ounces).

 For a complete description of assumptions, qualifications and procedures associated with the information in the Cerro Prieto Project Technical Report, reference should be made to the full text of the Cerro Prieto Project Technical Report, which is available under Goldgroup's profile on SEDAR at www.sedar.com.